yverbin/coredns/middleware/etcd/README.md

 ### Reverse zones

 Reverse zones are supported.
 You need to make CoreDNS aware of the fact that you are also authoritative for the reverse.
-For instance if you want to add the reverse for 10.0.0.0/24, you'll need to add the zone `0.0.10.in-addr.arpa` to the list of zones.
-(The fun starts with IPv6 reverse zones in the ip6.arpa domain.)
+For instance if you want to add the reverse for 10.0.0.0/24.
 Showing a snippet of a Corefile:

 ~~~
-    etcd skydns.local 0.0.10.in-addr.arpa {
+    etcd skydns.local 10.0.0.0/24 {
         stubzones
     ...
 ~~~